Sunday, December 27, 2020

 Importance of Mindfulness

-Mindfulness is simply about being present in the moment, observing our thoughts and emotions without judgement and without allowing our thoughts and feelings to dictate our actions.
-It is an investment of time, effort and energy.
-Being mindful is fundamental to several faiths, including Buddhism, Christianity, Hinduism, Islamic, Jewish and Taoist teachings.
+Mindfulness is simply about being present in the moment, observing our thoughts and emotions without judgment and without allowing our thoughts and feelings to dictate our actions.
+It is an investment of time, effort, and energy.
+Being mindful is fundamental to several faiths, including Buddhism, Christianity, Hinduism, Islam, Judaism, and Taoist teachings.
 Mindfulness is a mental practice unrelated to any specific religion.
-Mindfulness is not meditation.
+It is not meditation.
 Meditation is just one mindfulness practice.
-It is a mindset, a lifestyle, an integral part of your every day.
+It is a mindset, a lifestyle, and an integral part of your everyday.

 It does not take a long time to benefit from mindfulness.
 You can make significant progress in just one week of daily mindfulness meditation.
 Mindfulness can make you feel more relaxed, sleep better, worry less and cope better with challenges after only one session.

 Mindfulness is not time-consuming.
-If you can find 10-15 minutes/day to practice mindfulness, you can make significant progress and dramatically reduce your stress levels.
+If you can find 10-15 minutes a day to practise mindfulness, you can make significant progress and dramatically reduce your stress levels.
 Even as little as 5-10 minutes a day will yield noticeable results.

 Mindfulness is not about emptying your mind.
-Mindfulness is about noticing, accepting and letting go of your thoughts.
-Mindfulness is not a shortcut to happiness.
-Mindfulness can help reduce and even eliminate depression, anxiety and stress but only if we are willing to work at re-training our minds so that we can cope with whatever comes our way.
+It is about noticing, accepting, and letting go of your thoughts.
+It is not a shortcut to happiness.
+Mindfulness can help reduce and even eliminate depression, anxiety, and stress, but only if we are willing to work at retraining our minds so that we can cope with whatever comes our way.

 By Vincent Baby